-Sunday the far famed “Bremen Packet” was torn from its moorings, ran over the falls, under three bridges and was finally swept broadside against the bridge that spans the river on Michigan Street.
+Sunday there famed “Bremen Packet” was torn from its moorings, ran over the falls, under three bridges and was finally swept broadside against the bridge that spans the river on Michigan Street.
 The craft crashed and tore away some of the timbers of this structure and is now a complete wreck.
-Total loss to her owner, $150.
-Vol 13 July 1, 1869 Marshall County Republican
+Total loss to her owner, $150."

-• At one point Bremen was called the “Mint Capital of the World” due to it mint oil production.
+•At one point Bremen was called the “Mint Capital of the World” due to its mint oil production.

 • The symbol for Bremen is the “Water Standpipe” which was built in 1892 to pressurize the water system.
 It is on the National Register of Historic Places.